 - Cancer Research UK

-To hear more people talk about their experience of prostate cancer, you may find the section of Healthtalkonline helpful, on:
+To hear people talk about their experience of bowel cancer, you may find these sections in Healthtalkonline helpful, on:

 - Any links provided by Pelican Cancer Foundation are as an aid to general cancer information.

 - Pelican Cancer Foundation takes no responsibility for the information provided within these links.
 The accuracy for the content of these links lies with the owner of the particular visited website.